 Secondly, I watch YouTube on my Mac in Firefox.
 And my YouTube experience is always incomplete without Enhancer for YouTube extension.
 It lets me loop a video, play the video in a popup while I read YT comments, block ads, and so much more.

 I simply cannot use a Mac without this.
-To use Hot Corners, go to System Preferences > Mission Control > Hot Corners.
+To use Hot Corners, go to System Settings > Desktop & Dock > Hot Corners.
 The image below shows my four Hot Corner settings.

 In macOS Catalina, Apple killed the Dashboard feature (I’m annoyed even today).
 When it was, the bottom left Hot Corner was configured to open Dashboard, where I had all my sticky notes.
 Now, I use this corner to lock Mac’s screen.

 I can never work on just one desktop.
 I keep at least four or five spaces with one app on each.
-And I quickly switch among them by swiping horizontally with four fingers or pressing Control + left/right arrow keys.
+And I quickly switch among them by swiping horizontally with four fingers on MacBook’s trackpad (two fingers on Magic Mouse) or pressing the Control + left/right arrow keys.